T. Kevin FitzPatrick

 An experienced litigator, Kevin has focused his practice exclusively on the defense of health care professionals and institutions since 1984.
 From 2012 through 2022, Kevin served as a member of the firm’s Board of Directors.
-During this time he was also the Director of the Health Care Department and played an active role in not only substantially increasing the number of attorneys in the Health Care Department, but also in expanding its geographical footprint.
+During this time he was also the Director of the Health Care Department and played an active role in not only substantially increasing the number of attorneys in the Department, but also in expanding its geographical footprint.

 Kevin estimates that since 1984 he has handled more than 500 health care liability matters.
 He has taken numerous cases to verdict, the majority of them resulting in defense awards.
 He has also had a significant number of cases taken to trial that resulted in client dismissals by stipulation or motion.
 In addition, Kevin has been involved with numerous ADR proceedings, including binding arbitrations, with successful results.

 After receiving a Bachelor of Science degree in accounting from the University of Scranton in 1981, Kevin obtained his juris doctor from Loyola University in New Orleans in 1984.
 While in law school, Kevin was selected to serve on the moot court board.
 Prior to joining Marshall Dennehey in 1993, Kevin was a partner with a Philadelphia law firm, where he practiced for nine years.

 Kevin has been awarded an AV® Preeminent™ rating by Martindale-Hubbell.
 Throughout his career, he has been active in the preparation of articles in his field of concentration and he has given numerous presentations to clients, including hospitals and insurance carriers, regarding the defense of health care liability cases and medical/legal related matters.